zbmed-semtec/mini_hackathon_AskOrkg/README.md

 # Instructions

-To run the project, you need to have installed the following steps:
+To run the project, you need to have run the following steps:

 ```
 docker-compose build